RickoLacharity/Python-EXE-Packaging/README.md

 This utility compresses the final exe to about 60% the original size.

-This is a standalone excutable and is run with the command: "upx.exe yourProgram.exe"
+This is a standalone excutable and is run with the command: `upx.exe yourProgram.exe`

 ## Files

 ### setup.py
 Configuration for py2exe.
 It includes the name of the main program that is entered at the top.
 All other files will be caught by scraping all imports recursivly.
+This file need to be placed in the same directory as the main program file.

 ### setup.bat
 For quicker compiling it is best to make this file to chain all the commands so an exe can be created with just a click.